rheamathias/SOFE3980U-Lab3-Part1/README.md

       ```sql
       exit
       ```
-   7. To login again to the CLI, we must use the new password and you can add it to the mysql command
+   7. To login again to the CLI, use the new password after the **-p** option in the mysql command
       ```cmd
       kubectl exec -it  <pod-name>  -- mysql -uroot -p<root-password>
       ```
       Again, there are no whitespaces between -p and the password
-   8. To create a new user, called **user** with a password **sofe3980u** and give all permissions to the user, use the following MySQL command
+   8. To create a new user, called **user** with a password **sofe3980u**, and give all permissions to the user, use the following MySQL command
       ```cmd
       CREATE USER 'user'@'%' IDENTIFIED BY 'sofe3980u';
       GRANT ALL PRIVILEGES ON *.* TO 'user'@'%' WITH GRANT OPTION;
       ```
-   9. Now exit the MySQL CLI, if you are already logged into it.
+   9. exit MySQL CLI.
-6. To give the deployment an IP address
+5. To associate the deployment with an IP address,
-   1. A load Balancer service, **mysql-service**, should be created to that deployment.
-The load Balancer distributes the requests and workload between the replicas in the deployment (why this is not important in our case?) and associates an IP to the access the deployed application.
+   1. A load Balancer service, **mysql-service**, should be created for that deployment.
+The load Balancer distributes the requests and workload between the replicas in the deployment (why this is not important in our case?) and associates an IP to access the deployed application.
       ```cmd
       kubectl expose deployment mysql-deployment --type=LoadBalancer --name=mysql-service
       ```

-      You can add two options; **--port** that specify the service port number, and **--target-port** that specifies the pod port number.
-If not specifies both will be the same as the port numbers already exposed via the deployment command.
+      You can add two options: **--port** specifying the service port number and **--target-port** specifying the pod port number.
+If not specifies, both will be the same as the port numbers already exposed via the deployment command.
    2. To check the status of the service, use the following command
       ``` cmd
       kubectl get service
       ```
       It may take some time until the external IP address is changed from pending to a valid IP address.
-You may need to repeat the previous command until the IP become available.
+You may need to repeat the previous command until the IP becomes available.

       ![MS3 figure4](figures/cl3-4.jpg)